What are antifungals?

 While side effects are usually mild and only last for a short period of time, they can include:

 - Itching or burning

 - Abdominal pain

 More severe reactions include peeling or blistering skin, loss of appetite, vomiting, dark urine or pale feces, fatigue and/or allergic reactions.

 Schedule a consultation in Seacoast, NH or North Shore, MA

 If you are suffering from athlete’s foot, ringworm or mycosis fungoides or think you may be suffering from these fungal infections, schedule an appointment at Dermatology & Skin Health.
 We provide dermatology services and medications to the Seacoast region of New Hampshire and the North Shore of Massachusetts.
-Fill out our consultation request form or call us at (603) 742-5556 (Dover & Newington) or (978) 525-0100 (Peabody) to get started.
+Fill out our consultation request form or call us at (603) 742-5556 (Dover & Newington), (978) 525-0100 (Peabody) or (603) 965-3551 (Londonderry) to get started.